-This rare, larger than usual example, retains its original lion mask gilt brass mounts and it has survived with its original fretted angles.
-When not in use these wine waiters or wine wagons would have been kept under the dining room sideboard most likely fitted with a lined cellarette drawer.
+This rare, larger than usual example, retains its original lion mask gilt brass mounts, and has survived with its original fretted angles.
+When not in use these wine waiters, or wine wagons, would have been kept under the dining room sideboard most likely fitted with a lined cellarette drawer.

-Excellent colour and patination, in original state, and rare to find in this condition in view of the considerable use it would have been put to in the last 250 years.
+Excellent colour and patination, in original state, and rare to find in this condition in view of the considerable use to which it would have been put during the last 250 years.

-These scarce open topped antique Chippendale mahogany wine waiters or wine wagons serve as bottle carriers raised on legs with brass castors.
+These scarce open topped antique Chippendale mahogany wine waiters serve as bottle carriers, raised on legs with brass castors.
 They were designed to allow bottles to be circulated around a dining room for guests to help themselves.
 They had divisions, and separated from their stands.
 They also had a central arched shaped carrying handle.

 NB.
-Interestingly three fine wine waiters or wine wagons were offered at The Samuel Messer Collection of English Furniture on 5th December 1991, Christies, lots 102, 103 and 108.
+Interestingly three fine wine waiters were offered at The Samuel Messer Collection of English Furniture on 5th December 1991, Christies, lots 102, 103 and 108.
 These were referred to at that time as ‘bottle stands’.

 Christies sold a ‘wine waiter’ @ £22,325 – lot 40 on 14th June 2001: “Mahogany, possibly re-carved and with replaced angle brackets”.

 W: 81 cm

 D: 49 cm